 nursing assessment guideline.

-Assess and record any signs of bowel obstruction.
+Assess and record any signs of bowel obstruction in the EMR flowsheets.
 These include:

 Note: Green vomitus/nasogastric aspirate

 indicates the presence of bile, making bowel obstruction more likely.
 If

 - Abdominal distension

 - Describe e.g. tight, shiny, soft, firm, visible bowel loops, visible veins

 - Describe degree of distension of the abdomen prior to performing rectal washout